fx-giant/giant-documentations/giant/embedding-giant-dashboard-advanced.md

 ## Filtering by region

+First click on the hamburger icon in the top right of the screen, then click the embed icon.
 Proceed with Advanced embedding by clicking on the **Proceed to Advanced Embed Configuration** button.

 ![Step1-advanced](images/embedding-giant-advanced-dashboard/advanced-embed-1.png)